 Customize the opt-in message to add more context to the messages.
 Based on what your business is and who your target audience is, time your opt-in message.
 Decide if you want the permission message to appear when visitors land on your website or when they have engaged with the website for a certain time.
 Also, state explicitly that it is easy to opt-out as well.
 This helps in building their trust in your brand.
 Learn how to create your push notification opt-in strategy.

-2. Not Automating Notifications: If you do not plan and automate your push notifications, chances are that your subscribers will receive them at odd hours and this may cause friction between your users and your campaign.
+If you do not plan and automate your push notifications, chances are that your subscribers will receive them at odd hours, and this may cause friction between your users and your campaign.

 A well-timed push can lead to a user’s delight.
-Imagine getting a notification stating, “10 Amazingly Inspirational Songs To Start Your Day” as you are preparing to go out for a run at 7 AM.
-A small change in scheduling can significantly impact your overall push notification strategy.
+Imagine getting a notification that reads “10 Amazingly Inspirational Songs To Start Your Day” as you are preparing to go out for a run at 7 AM.
+A small change in the schedule can significantly impact your overall push notification strategy.

 Scheduled notifications are time-savers for sure, and have a plethora of benefits too:

 - Be in two places at once: Suppose you have to attend a conference next month.
-You have many things to put in place and also prepare for the event.
-And, the thought of sending marketing messages to your users is also lurking in your head.
-This is where you can use push notification automation tool.
-Simply schedule your push notifications in advance, and rest assured.
+You have many things to put in place and also prepare for the event with the thought of sending marketing messages to your users lurking in the back of your head.
+This is where you can use push notification automation.
+Simply schedule your push notifications in advance and rest assured.
 The notifications will automatically get delivered to your target audience on the scheduled day and time.
 So, while you may be busy listening to the speakers at the conference, your scheduled push notification about where to find your company’s kiosk at the venue will be delivered to your users.

-- Time your offers right: You can schedule a series of notifications, that inform and excite the subscribers of an upcoming sale or event.
+- Time your offers right: You can schedule a series of notifications that inform and excite your subscribers of an upcoming sale or event.
 Then, as the sale or event progresses, schedule to send urgency-based notifications that really harness the power of FOMO, like, “Time to panic.
 Today is the last day of the sale!”